 We are proud to be part of this community of caretakers.
 After the success of this initial clean-up, we thought, “Why not more?”
 We’ll be hosting several beach clean-ups throughout the year to give everyone the opportunity to give back, have fun, and help our beachs and oceans!

-More than 80% of marine litter comes from land based sources.
-Help clean up our beaches and you save dolphins too!
+More than 80% of marine litter comes from land-based sources.
+Help clean up our beaches and you save dolphins and whales too!